chef/chef-web-docs/content/plugin_community.md

 <tbody>
 <tr>
 <td><a href="https://github.com/demonccc/chef-ohai-plugins/blob/master/dell.rb">dell.rb</a></td>
 <td>Adds some useful Dell server information to Ohai.
-For example: service tag, express service code, storage info, RAC info, and so on.
+For example, service tag, express service code, storage info, or RAC info.
 To use this plugin, OMSA and SMBIOS applications need to be installed.</td>
 </tr>
 <tr>
 <td><a href="https://bitbucket.org/retr0h/ohai">ipmi.rb</a></td>